CULTURE CAMPS & OTHER GREAT EVENTS

 Korea Culture Camp

 In 1986 some brave parents began planning the first Camp MuJiGae as a way to bridge culture with their children’s birth country.
 Since then our camp has grown considerably.
 We now offer a 3 night 4 day program for our campers entering the 6th grade through 18 years old, two half-day programs for campers kindergarten through fifth grade, and a 1/2 day program for campers infant through five years of age.
 We also celebrate a Family Day which includes cultural festivities, entertainment, Korean food, and socializing for the entire family.
-Program classes are instructed by students from Sookmyung Women’s University, Seoul, South Korea and volunteers from the Korean Presbyterian Church of Albany.
-Some of our classes are Korean crafts, cooking, music, language, history, folklore, and Korea today.
+Visit us at our website above.

 Korean Culture Camp – NE Ohio